mark-maxwell/vim-spec-split/README.md

 within a Rails project structure.

 `VSpec()` - Opens the associated spec file in a vertical split pane.
+`HSpec()` - Opens the associated spec file in a horizontal split pane.

-This function is available in all buffers, regardless of whether you are editing a file within a Rails project (this may change in the future).
+These functions are available in all buffers, regardless of whether you are editing a file within a Rails project (this may change in the future).

 There will be *interesting* results when calling `VSpec()` on non-Rails files.